davidgallego/CrudGeneratorBundle/README.md

 # CrudGeneratorBundle

-This bundle generates code cute you extending SensioGeneratorBundle using KnpPaginatorBundle and Boostrap Templates.
+This bundle generates code cute you extending SensioGeneratorBundle using KnpPaginatorBundle and Boostrap Templates an fosRestBundle.

 ## Installation